talwrii/gh-views/README.md

 This will fetch the clone and view statistics for the repository `talwrii/plugin-repl`.

 After this you can fetch the cached statistics with:
 ```
 gh-views talwrii/plugin-repl
 ```

+Todays data is not not included when you run the above command as it could change.
+To include today's (partial) data include `--fetch`

 To show all the repositories for which stats are collected you can run:
 ```
 gh-views
 ```